Do Cell Phones Give You Cancer?

 If you have an hour to spare this video is very informative:

-If you don't have an hour then here is a brief summary:
+If you don’t have an hour then here is a brief summary of Dr. Devra’s points.

 A recent study states*: “RF-EMR in both the power density and frequency range of mobile phones enhances mitochondrial reactive oxygen species generation by human spermatozoa, decreasing the motility and vitality of these cells while stimulating DNA base adduct formation and, ultimately DNA fragmentation.
 These findings have clear implications for the safety of extensive mobile phone use by males of reproductive age, potentially affecting both their fertility and the health and wellbeing of their offspring.”

-The World Health Organization has classified cell phone radiation as a class B carcinogen
+The World Health Organisation has classified cell phone radiation as a class B carcinogen

 “Dr Jonathan Samet (University of Southern California, USA), overall Chairman of the Working Group, indicated that “the evidence, while still accumulating, is strong enough to support a conclusion and the 2B classification.
 The conclusion means that there could be some risk, and therefore we need to keep a close watch for a link between cell phones and cancer risk.”